Polylith Is the AI Architecture

 (:require [com.acme.auth.core :as auth]) ;; rejected by poly check

-This compounds.
-The AI makes a change. poly diff scopes the feedback.
-The loop is tight even as the codebase grows.
+The AI makes a change. poly info scopes the feedback.
+The loop stays tight even as the codebase grows.

 Component names are load-bearing in Polylith.
 You can't hide bad naming inside a utils namespace.
 The AI inherits that legibility and finds the right place because the names say what things do.